 Final Cut Pro X editors who want to add professional motion graphics and visual effects to their projects with a minimal investment of time.
 A basic understanding of Final Cut Pro’s UI is required in order to work with the published Motion projects.
 Users who are new to Final Cut Pro X should purchase our Final Cut Pro X Core Training or Final Cut Pro Essentials Bundle before working through this tutorial.

-Software Version: Motion 5.3 or later, Final Cut Pro 10.3 or later.
-A tutorial update may be available in the future, see our Upgrade Policy for more details.
+Software Version: Motion 5.4 or later, Final Cut Pro 10.4 or later.

 Run Time: 1 hour 36 minutes